-- 1. Heat recovery or energy recovery ventilation is primarily used in DOAS as standalone systems and is not commonly installed in DX-DOAS units. - 2.
+- 1. Heat recovery or energy recovery ventilation is primarily used in DOAS as standalone systems and is not commonly installed in DX-DOAS units in California. - 2.
 Zone terminal unit fans are commonly set to operate continuously during occupied hours and do not turn off when zone temperatures are within the thermostat deadband, or when thermostats have no deadband.
-This is often the case in systems where the ventilation path includes the zone terminal unit and the fan cannot turn off without interrupting ventilation.

-Most heat recovery or energy recovery ventilators do not get configured with bypass controls specific to their climates.
+This is often the case in systems where the ventilation path includes the zone terminal unit and the fan cannot turn off without interrupting ventilation. - 3.
+Most heat recovery or energy recovery ventilators do not get configured with economizer or free cooling bypass controls specific to their climates.